CamiR24/command-line-clue/game/notebook.md

-clue saying to visit the shops the silver watch is in the bakery there is a glass bottle in the market
+clue saying to visit the shops the silver watch is in the bakery there is a glass bottle in the market the teacher is in the sandbox with the paint brush and garden shears

 Location of the crime is still unknown - the room must have been empty when it happened...